cprachaseree/travapotami/README.md

 # travapotami

-## Dependencies

-* flask
-* flask-sqlalchemy
-* mysqlclient

 ## Start a Development Server

-All the dependencies should be install.
+All the dependencies should be install, refer to setup.py.

 MySQL database server must be running.
 The username, password, and database name can be set in __init__.py under 'SQLALCHEMY_DATABASE_URI'